Rosacea is a Skin Condition that effects parts of the face, giving symptoms which can be similar to acne, as well as Facial Flushing.

 Redness (erythema) of parts of the face which can look similar to sunburn.
 Small lumpy red spots (papules) and small cysts (pustules) on the face.
 The spots and cysts look similar to acne.
 These may come and go in some cases but, in others, remain long-term unless treated.
 Telangiectasia on the face which are small unsightly superficial red, purple or blue veins that occur around the nose and across the cheeks and chin, that can be seen and can become quite prominent on the face.

 Facial vessels are effectively treated with either Laser or Intense Pulse Light (IPL), with minimal downtime or risk, in just a few quick and easy treatments.
-We can also treat birthmarks such as port wine stains and vascular scarring.

 How does Intense Pulsed Light Work?